Post #2058: Vienna rec center proposal. Beyond Econ 101.

 I will briefly express my dismay, then anger, then amazement, then horror at the Town’s decision-making process.
 This, by way of understanding my motivation.

-Dismay at reading the projection of demand, revenue, and operating losses for the pool.
-I benchmarked the key demand and revenue quantities, and I didn’t much like what I saw.
+Dismay at reading the projection of demand, revenue, and operating losses for the proposed Vienna pool/gym facility.
+I benchmarked the key demand and revenue quantities against some seemingly common-sense standards, and I didn’t much like what I saw.
 And I liked even less, why I thought I was seeing it.
 FWIW.

-Amazement when it dawned on me that — this is hard to say — maybe not every person on Town Council was necessarily aware that they, the buyers in this transaction, were looking at the seller’s numbers, for the financial projections.
+Amazement when it dawned on me that — this is hard to say — maybe not every person on Town Council was necessarily aware that they, Town Council, were the buyers in this transaction, and that they were looking at the seller’s numbers, for the financial projections.
 My wife tells me it’s rude to say that, but hey, I’m just reporting my thought processes.
 And the fact that it took me a while to figure that out myself.
+But the financials were done by a chosen partner of the folks trying to sell Vienna a couple-million worth of architectural services.

 Did I say amazed?
 Wrong nuance entirely.
 Horrified, when that sank in.

-As an interested bystander on the buyer’s side of the table, with some relevant professional experience, I was thinking, wow, for sure, they were prepped as to this bedrock aspect of what they’re being shown, right?
+As an interested bystander on the buyer’s side of the table, with some relevant professional experience, I was thinking, wow, for sure, our side of this was thoroughly prepped as to this bedrock aspect of what they’re being shown, right?

-Some of my more difficult times as a consultant arose because I’d just plow ahead, thinking the client and I were on the same page.
-So it’s not a waste of time, particularly for a once-in-a-lifetime experience everybody this is, for everybody on my (the buyer’s) side of the table, to make sure everybody gets the basic framework.
+But … some of my more difficult times as a consultant arose because I’d just plow ahead, thinking the client and I were on the same page.
+When that wasn’t so, and it would have saved a lot of heartache to straighten that out first.
+So it’s not a waste of time, particularly given that this is likely a once-in-a-lifetime experience for everybody on my (the buyer’s) side of the table, to make sure everybody understands the basic framework.

 Even if that means possibly looking like an ass by stating the obvious.
 It comes with the job.